Planning a Tipi Wedding: Part 2 Guest-Lists

 Part 2 of this wedding series is all about guest-lists.
 Even though guest-lists are perceived to be more of a ‘boring’ and ‘dull’ part of your wedding planning, they are still just as important.
 As much as you would like to get moving onto deciding cake toppings and decorations, numbers and guests come first.
-In this post, you will find the five best tips when considering your wedding guest-list.
+In this post, you will find the five best tips when considering your wedding guest-list for your tipi style wedding.

 Deciding who to invite to your wedding is a huge part of the planning process.
 And it can be quite a stressful experience when both sets of parents can get involved, especially when it comes down to financial agreements.